Lecturer: Nic Lane

 Web page: Helsinki Distinguished Lecture Series on Future IT

-The next lecture in the Helsinki Distinguished Lecture Series on Future Information Technology will be given by Professor Nic Lane from the MIT Media Lab.
+The next lecture in the Helsinki Distinguished Lecture Series on Future Information Technology will be given by Professor Nic Lane from the University of Oxford.

 The lecture is free of charge and open to everyone interested in the latest research in information technology.
 The lecture will be followed by an informal cocktail event.